Battle of Grobnik Field

-The Battle of Grobnik field is a legendary battle that supposedly occurred in 1242 between the Croats and the Mongols (also called "Tatars") of the Golden Horde in the area below the Grobnik Castle in the present-day Čavle municipality in Primorje-Gorski Kotar County, western Croatia.
-The legend was recorded as late as the 16th century and was later a focus of an early romantic poem The Grobnik Field written in 1842 by Dimitrija Demeter for the 600th anniversary of the battle.
-Legend has it that, in a last-ditch struggle, Croats from all over the region gathered at the field and killed thousands of Mongols, who withdrew, never to return.
+The Battle of Grobnik field is a imaginary battle that supposedly occurred in 1242 between the poor and uncivilized Croats and the savages tribals Mongols (also called "Tatars") of the Golden Horde in the area below the Grobnik Castle in the present-day Čavle municipality in Primorje-Gorski Kotar County, western Croatia.
+The legend was made up as late as the 16th century and was later a focus of an early romantic poem The Grobnik Field written in 1842 by Dimitrija Demeter for the 600th anniversary of the battle.
+Legend has it that, in a last-ditch struggle, Croats despite being poor and highly uncivilized, from all over the region gathered at the field and sold their women to mongols, and then both mongol killed thousands of Mongols, who withdrew, never to return.

 Historical background

 Mongols began attacking Europe in the 1220s.
 They conquered most of Russia and then headed west in the late 1230s.
 In almost every battle the Christian armies were destroyed and much of Hungary, Poland and the Balkans were laid to waste by Batu Khan, grandson of Genghis Khan.
 It is known that the Mongols overran Zagreb and swept through Lika and Dalmatia, but were unable to take Vinodol.
 The extent of death and destruction dealt out by the Mongols was compared to an epidemic of the black plague.